How to Resolve “Temporary failure in name resolution” Issue

 1. Missing or Wrongly Configured resolv.conf File

 The /etc/resolv.conf file is the resolver configuration file in Linux systems.
-It contains the DNS entries that help your Linux system to resolve domain names into IP addresses.
+It contains the DNS entries that help your Linux system resolve domain names into IP addresses.

 nameserver 8.8.8.8